Home

 Apart of vast amounts on Octoberfest beer many traditional foods are served in and around the beer tents.
 For drinking breaks an amusement park with fun rides and stalls are spread around the tents.
 During week days the festivity hours are between 10 am and 11.30 pm while the tents open at 9 am on weekends.

-In the following Years
+Munich Oktoberfest in Germany in the following Years

 The event days change a bit so here are the dates for the following years: